I’m continuing to work with dual-USB pico boards, and used one to recreate my earlier work on a “cheater’s guitar”.

 Conclusion

-Thanks for reading, and stay tuned for whatever’s next.
+That’s it for now, thanks for reading, and stay tuned for whatever’s next.